Eric-2369/Salesforce-SWAT-DEMO/README.md

+# Salesforce-SWAT-DEMO

+This repository was initially created as a template for the Thoughtworks Salesforce SWAT project.
+It contains a basic SFDX project structure and some sample Apex code.
+Now, this repository serves as a personal SFDX template for research purposes.

-# Salesforce DX Project: Next Steps
+## Salesforce DX Project: Next Steps

 Now that you’ve created a Salesforce DX project, what’s next?
 Here are some documentation resources to get you started.